ErstonGreatman/steam-logistics-assessment/README.md

 # Assessment Notes

 This was an interesting and challenging assessment.
-Primarily because I decided to use MaterialUI, Zustand, Zod, React Hook Form, and React Query, none of which I had used before (excpet for a little bit of Zod).
+Primarily because I decided to use Material UI, Zustand, Zod, React Hook Form, and React Query, none of which I had used before (except for a little bit of Zod).

 I tried to set up a baseline app for the assessment itself and then added the FormSubmit via a separate branch now merged in.
 The pull requests are still around for evaluation reasons.